In May 1893 R. D. Hunter received this message in the mail:

 Jimmy Grant took the hint: In early 1893 he moved his saloon north into Palo Pinto County.
-But the saloon’s new location was near a wagon road that led from the T&P main track south to Thurber, thus the men of Thurber could continue to find sanctuary and solace at Jimmy Grant’s.
+But the saloon’s new location was near a wagon road that led from the T&P main track south to Thurber, thus the men of Thurber could continue to find sanctuary, solace, and suds at Jimmy Grant’s.

 Soon after relocating, Grant sold controlling interest of his saloon to Maynadier T. Bruce and D. W. Stewart.
 (Photo of Bruce is from John O. Casler’s Civil War memoir Four Years in the Stonewall Brigade.)

 But Colonel Hunter was not done with the rival saloon.

 To prevent his men from frequenting Bruce and Stewart’s saloon, Hunter (1) declared it off-limits and (2) closed the wagon road leading to it from Thurber.
 (Grant’s relocated saloon would be the seed of a settlement of its own—Granttown—where today stands the town of Mingus.)